TILOS-AI-Institute/HypergraphPartitioning/README.md

 ## Description ##

-This repository serves the following purposes:
+This repository supports "Data, Benchmarking and Roadmapping" goals for the balanced hypergraph min-cut partitioning problem, which is central to chip design and the divide-and-conquer paradigm.
+The repository is a one-stop shop" that serves the following purposes.

 1. We provide the [ISPD98 benchmarks](https://dl.acm.org/doi/10.1145/274535.274546) (with unit vertex weights and actual vertex weights) and [Titan23 benchmarks](https://www.eecg.utoronto.ca/~kmurray/titan.html) in [hMETIS](http://glaros.dtc.umn.edu/gkhome/metis/hmetis/overview) format.
 To understand this format please refer to the [hMETIS manual](http://glaros.dtc.umn.edu/gkhome/metis/hmetis/download).
-2. We provde source code for the Julia implementation of SpecPart.
+2. We provde open source code for the Julia implementation of a recent hypergraph partitioning code, SpecPart.
 We also provide the implementation of CMG (Combinatorial Multigrid) preconditioner with this package.
-3. We provide the best partitioning solutions for the ISPD98 benchmarks (both with unit vertex weights and actual vertex weights) and Titan Benchmarks.
+3. We provide the best known partitioning solutions for the ISPD98 benchmarks (both with unit vertex weights and actual vertex weights) and the Titan Benchmarks.
 4. We provide a "Golden Evaluator" which processes a partition file to report the cutsize and the block balances.
 5. We provide a leaderboard of minimum hyperedge cutsize values found on the ISPD98 benchmarks and the Titan23 benchmarks.
 We encourage fellow researchers to update the leaderboard if better solutions are found.

-We acknowledge that further improvement on existing solutions is possible and we will continue to update the leaderboard and maintain the repository as we keep on doing so.
+We hope to see pull requests with new solutions and optimization codes, and will continue to update the repository and leaderboard as we this happens.

 ## Table of Contents ##

 1. Current file/directory tree and description
-2. Installation and run instructions
+2. (SpecPart-specific) installation and run instructions
 3. Leaderboard of minimum hyperedge cutsize values
 4. Authors